Working in OmniPlan: A Tutorial

 As you create additional tasks, you’ll see that the task name listed in the outline alongside a few other default columns: Violations, Notes, and Effort.
 You can add details about each task by clicking the note icon next to its name.
 Effort represents the number of resource-hours needed to complete the task, while violations appear only when the logic of dependencies between tasks gets out of line.

-Step 5: Define the Work Week
+Step 5: Editing the Work Week

 Switch to Calendar View.
 By default, working hours are Monday through Friday from 8:00 to 5:00, with an hour-long break for lunch at noon, but you can move or resize the blocks to adjust the working hours for the project.